chipweinberger/flutter_blue_plus/README.md

 These GATT error codes are part of the BLE Specification.

-**These errors *originate from your ble device* because you are sending an invalid request.**
+**These are *responses* from your ble device because you are sending an invalid request.**

 FlutterBluePlus cannot fix these errors.
-You are doing something wrong.
+You are doing something wrong & your device is responding with an error.

 **List of GATT Errors as they appear on iOS**:
 ```